CrankBrothers Mallet Boa Review

 The Mallet Boa certainly isn't an inexpensive shoe.
 In fact, they're one of the priciest gravity shoes that we tested.
 Despite the high price, we think they provide a lot of bang for your buck.
 They're protective and comfortable enough for gravity applications while lightweight, stiff, and breathable enough to double as a trail shoe or even casual cross country shoe.
 Riders looking for a single do-it-all shoe will find everything they need here, and we think that's enough to justify the slightly higher price.
 If you're looking for the best power transfer at the expense of walkability then these probably aren't the shoe for you.

 Billed by Crankbrothers as a downhill/enduro shoe, the Mallet Boa proved to be a hugely versatile model in our test session.
 We wore these shoes for everything from burly enduro laps to gravel rides along the coast and didn't find a true weak point.
 We wouldn't want to wear them for our next cross country race, but I don't think we'll find any gravity-oriented shoe that would fit that mold.
-We heartily recommend this versatile model for almost any rider out there.

 Ad-free.
 Influence-free.
 Powered by Testing.